I’m sorry you were out when I called

 “Behold I stand at the door and knock if anyone hears my voice and opens the door I will come in and sup with him”

 After the death of Christ two disciples walked the road to Emmaus in despair, all their hopes gone, full of fears and uncertainties.
-But alongside side them walked a ‘Stranger’ who was the answer to everything and in whom all that doubt and despair would be replaced by joy, and everlasting hope.
+But alongside side them walked a ‘Stranger’.

 With their journey nearly at an end the ‘stranger’ made as if he was going further but in true oriental style they invited him in.
 These two on the road to Emmaus could so nearly have missed the amazing realisation that was just about to come to them had they not urged him to stay!
 (Luke’s Gospel 24)

 Do we today hesitate to invite the ‘Stranger’, Christ, to come in and stay with us?
 We miss so much if we do.
 Christian disciples today, still have their eyes opened as they discover their Risen Lord making himself known to them, especially in the Breaking of Bread in Holy Communion